researchstudio-sat/wonpreprocessing/README.md

 Afterwards a 3-way-tensor object is created as input to evaluate different algorithms (e.g. RESCAL) in python ('evaluate_link_prediction.py') that can be used to predict further connections between needs.
+Also detailed statistics about the matching of every single need can be written including a gexf graph which can be visualized with Gephi (http://gephi.github.io/) for example.

 What to install: